API Documentation

 The argument ufunc is a tuple containing a function, e.g. an operator function (i.e. ‘>’, ‘<’, ‘>=’, ‘<=’).
 These are passed using their named equivalents, e.g. in numpy: np.greater, np.less, np.greater_equal, np.less_equal.
 This function essentially does the following: ufunc(series, threshold_series).
 The argument is passed as a tuple to bypass RuleSet logic.

-• series (pd.Series) – timeseries in which suspect values are identified
+• series (pd.Series) – time series in which suspect values are identified

 • ufunc (tuple) – tuple containing ufunc (i.e. (numpy.greater_equal,) ).
 The function must be callable according to ufunc(series, threshold).
 The function is passed as a tuple to bypass RuleSet logic.

-• threshold (float) – value to compare diff of timeseries to
+• threshold (float) – value to compare diff of time series to

 • max_gap (str, optional) – only considers observations within this maximum gap between measurements to calculate diff, by default “7D”.

-corrections – a series with same index as the input timeseries containing corrections.
+corrections – a series with same index as the input time series containing corrections.
 Suspect values are set to np.nan.

-Return type
+Return type:

 pd.Series